TimeLord2010/vit_cache/README.md

 ## Features

-- Cache a single value with a TTL.
+- Cache a single value with a TTL using constructor-based configuration.
 - Cache multiple key-value pairs with individual TTLs.
 - Automatically fetch and update the cache when it expires.
 - Manually update or clear the cache.
+- Memory management with expired item cleanup.

 ## Getting started